Say-re/naturalistCC/README.md

-# Template for React application utilizing redux and flow type checking
+# Repo for SPA Naturatist's CC